Valparaiso, Indiana: Bike trails

 Valparaiso is building a series of bike trails across the city.
-Currently, (March 2012) most of the identified bike routes are part of the county's system of recommended roads and streets.
+As of March 2012, most of the identified bike routes were part of the county's system of recommended roads and streets.

 Biking and hiking

 Campbell Street Bikeway runs from Rogers-Lakewood Park south 2.5 mi to Vale Park Road (CR 400 N).
 It continues south on the opposite side of Campbell St. base Valparaiso High School, ending 2 mi south at Ogden Gardens (Harrison Blvd).

 At Vale Park, it connects to the Vale Park trail to Valparaiso Street 1 mi.
-A new bike loop 3 mi is being built that circles north along Valparaiso Street to Bullseye Lake Rd, east to Cumberland Crossing (not open to the public (2008), south to Vale Park, turning west to on Vale Park to return to the corner of Vale Park and Valparaiso Street.
+A new bike loop 3 mi is being built that circles north along Valparaiso Street to Bullseye Lake Rd, east to Cumberland Crossing (not open to the public as of 2008), south to Vale Park, turning west to on Vale Park to return to the corner of Vale Park and Valparaiso Street.

 At Glendale, the Campbell Street Bikeway connects to the Glendale cross town bike lane.
 These travel east 2 mi on Glendale, ending on North Calumet at the Walgreens corner.